TheUltiOne/CommsHackEvents/README.md

 # CommsHackEvents
 You can use VirtualBrightPlayz's CommsHack with Events!
 All the events that are compatible are found in here!
+This plugin allows you to use premade functions, broadcasts, Cassie Announcements, audio files at specific events!

 ## P and S (used below, in compatible events.)
 What does P and S mean?